School Search Like A Rock Star!

 - A section to find Who’s Got Spots in their daycare or school currently and in the near future,

 - Blog posts from area educational leaders,

-- A calendar with events to visit and learn about daycares and schools,
+- A calendar with events to visit and learn about schools and child care centers,

 - And much, much more!

 by John Templeton (Temp) Keller, Co-founder and Director, Blyth-Templeton Academy

 As I often joke with friends, it always feels like a decisive moment in education.
 And alas, education tends to evolve at a glacial pace.
 A much posed question these days is what does it mean to be successful, and who really is most likely to succeed?!
 The ensuing debate makes it seem like a defining moment in education.

 For quite some time now, many have been debating the value of college degrees and viability of the traditional college business model as a whole in the 21st century.
 This lively discussion among educators and thought leaders has contributed to a consideration and adoption of some provocative ideas and models for change.